Noa808/SuriBeast/README.md

 Next, we will be adding in our SuriBeast python script.
 Venture over to your home user directory (cd /home/...) and create a new text document named suribeast.py (or any name of your choosing!) and write in the script from https://github.com/Noa808/SuriBeast/blob/main/SuriBeast.py

-Once that is saved, we just need to set up our daemon!
-Venture over to /etc/supervisor/conf.d and create a new text file named suribeast.conf , utilizing the instructions from https://github.com/Noa808/SuriBeast/blob/main/SuriBeast.conf.
+Once that is saved, venture over to /etc/supervisor/conf.d and create a new text file named suribeast.conf , utilizing the instructions from https://github.com/Noa808/SuriBeast/blob/main/SuriBeast.conf.

+Lastly, set up the suricata daemon using the instructions found in https://github.com/Noa808/SuriBeast/blob/main/Suricata.service

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------